-Being a mom is tough but being a working mom can be even more of a challenge.
-Below I listed 8 great ideas and things I do that I use daily to help get through my single mommy life effectively without pulling out all my hair.
-This is in no particular order this just my way of doing things!
+Being a mom is tough but being a working mom can be even more challenging.
+Below I created a list of 8 things I do daily to help get through my single mommy life without pulling out all my hair.
+This is in no particular order.
 Try them and they might work for you too!

 - I Pat myself on the back-Don’t beat yourself up!
 Don’t feel guilty!
 Every mom can’t stay at home to raise the children.
 Some of us have work outside of the home to provide for our families.
 Just do your best to not let your guilt consume you.
 Give yourself a compliment and realize that you are doing the best you can for your children.
 My children admire me for being a mom and maintaining a career.
 It doesn’t matter what you do just don’t dwell on the sorrows of what you are going to miss out on but focus on what you will gain.